anniehedgpeth/ci-build-talk/first-half.md

     3. Had to train
 ### III.
 Pull Request Builds
   A. Had to enforce Test Kitchen since we couldn't trust is people would use it

+      i.
+Getting feedback back to the reviewers is critical.
+We had all this automation hooked up, builds automatically kicking off for each commit.
+But without easy feedback, we still had red build.

   B. Because the backlog was top priority, had to work it in on the side

   C. Had to work across teams to figure out BitBucket / Jenkins integration
     1. Nick and Ray
     2. DevOps basics